ansible/ansible/docs/docsite/rst/porting_guides.rst

 Ansible Porting Guides
 **********************

-This section links to the various porting guides that help you upgrade your playbooks and modules from one version of Ansible to the next.
-Although this isn't a complete list it should assist you.
-I you believe any extra information would be useful in these pages you can edit by clicking ` Edit on GitHub` on the top right, or raising an issue
+This section lists porting guides that can help you upgrade your playbooks and modules from one version of Ansible to the next.
+Please note that this is not a complete list.
+If you believe any extra information would be useful in these pages, you can edit by clicking `Edit on GitHub` on the top right, or raising an issue.

 * :ref:`Ansible 1.x to 2.0 porting guide <porting_2.0_guide>`